margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * God understands me, my heart, and all my needs.

-"The Lord is gracioius, and full of compassion;"
+"The Lord is gracious, and full of compassion;"

 * God is blessing everyone, and there's harmonious action for everyone in all our works.